 Until the French theme park needed a solution to their litter issue, crows and humans didn’t need to have a clear relationship and the same can be said for IT and OT.
 As businesses explore how digitalisation and implementing Industry 4.0 technologies can improve their operations, they should consider how to adapt the relationship between IT and OT to be more cohesive.

-Looking for more advice?
+Looking for more advice on successful IT and OT integration?
 Contact Ripley Solutions here.